AdnanBayu/AdnanBayu/README.md

 # 🤓 About Me:
 **2nd year student at Airlangga University majoring in robotics and artificial intelligence.
-Interested in data analysis, frontend development, microcontroller programming, and manufacturing.**
+Interested in data analysis, AI, frontend development, microcontroller programming, and manufacturing.**

 ## 🌐 Socials: